Prepare S3 file system for Edge

 Warning Do not use a credentials file unless absolutely necessary.

-You can now go to Collibra to register your AWS regions and prepare your Edge site.
+You can now go to Collibra to register your AWS regions and prepare your Edge site to continue with the Amazon S3 integration.
 See steps in Integrate an Amazon S3 file system.